em3ndez/tiny-web-server/README.md

 # TinyWeb.Server and TinyWeb.SocketServer

-The `TinyWeb` class provides a lightweight and flexible server implementation that supports both HTTP and WebSocket protocols.
+The `TinyWeb` single source file provides a lightweight and flexible server implementation that supports both HTTP and WebSocket protocols.
 This single-source-file technology is designed to be easy to use and integrate into your projects.
-It uses a key Java 8 syntax (Functional-Interface and lambdas) as many newer web frameworks do.
-It also uses the virtual thread system in Java 21 and the JDK's built-in HTTP APIs rather than Netty or Jetty.
+It uses a Java 8 lambda syntax (@FunctionalInterface) as many newer web frameworks do.
+It also uses the virtual thread system in Java 21 and the JDK's built-in HTTP APIs rather than depending on Netty or Jetty.

-## Server
+## Web Server

 The `TinyWeb.Server` class allows you to create an HTTP server with minimal configuration.
 You can define routes for different HTTP methods (GET, POST, PUT, DELETE) and attach handlers to process requests.
 The server supports: